deyuanyang02/deyuanyang02.github.io/index.md

 ## About Me

 Hello!
 My name is Deyuna Yang and I go by Doreen.
 I'm a Junior at DePauw University, double majoring in Computer Science and Mathematics.
 I love reading, writing and doing research.
-I plan to be a Phd in the future.
-I'm really excited to participate DREU program and working on the "WhoFundedIt" Web App development.
+I plan to graduate in 2024.
+My email address is: doreenyang02@gmail.com.
+I'm really excited to participate DREU program and working on the Web App development.

 ## About My Mentor